Kyrd0x/furdz/README.md

 todo :
  - Improve loader (how to shellcode properly) :
         - grep and use a legit PPID
-        - recode IAT stuff in order to avoir functions imports in clear
-        - change XOR system (either 1 byte or 1:1 clear word encoded)
+        - xxx
  - Anti sandbox checks
+ - Obfuscation during compil
  - Lighter compilation
+ - add AES encryption and possiblity to choose encr system